 Some webmasters devote all their time to website promotion but forget about the content they are promoting.
 Others develop wonderful content that ends up hidden in a cul de sac on the web.
 Webmasters can achieve balance by both developing quality content and promoting it effectively.
 Keep in mind these basics of web site promotion as you develop your web site’s strategy.

 The most obvious way to promote your web site is to make sure the major search engines and directories know who you are and where to find you.
 These are some of the major search engines.
 Make sure you submit to search engines.
-It’s a good practice to give the search engine’s submission policies a glance before jumping in.
+It’s a good practice to give the prospective directory’s submission policies a glance before jumping in.

 - Open Directory Project (DMOZ)